-Paychex, Inc. is a leading provider of integrated human capital management solutions for payroll, HR, retirement, and insurance services.
+Paychex, Inc. is a leading provider of integrated human capital management solutions for payroll, human resources, retirement, and insurance services.
 By combining its innovative software-as-a-service technology and mobility platform with dedicated, personal service, Paychex empowers small- and medium-sized business owners to focus on the growth and management of their business.
-Backed by 45 years of industry expertise, Paychex serves approximately 605,000 payroll clients as of May 31, 2017, across more than 100 locations and pays one out of every 12 American private sector employees.
+Backed by more than 45 years of industry expertise, Paychex serves over 650,000 payroll clients as of May 31, 2018, across more than 100 locations in the U.S. and Europe, and pays one out of every 12 American private sector employees.
 Learn more about Paychex by visiting www.paychex.com, and stay connected on Twitter and LinkedIn.